MORTGAGE TREE REPORTS FOR HOME BUYERS

 A tree survey is an assessment made by an expert in arboriculture of a tree, or group of trees, for various different purposes.
 One of these purposes is to assess the potential risks posed by trees on a property somebody is looking to purchase.

-Mortgage lenders and insurers often ask homeowners to obtain a mortgage tree report - also known as a pre-purchase tree survey - as part of the mortgage application process.
+Mortgage lenders and insurers often ask homeowners to obtain a mortgage tree report - also known as a pre-purchase tree survey - as part of the mortgage application process, often potential mortgagors as the question why this is necessary, we have explored this in our FAQ's - have a look here.

 The surveyor identifies any potential risks - such as subsidence caused by tree roots, weak branches or tree crowns that may cause damage to the fabric of the property - then make recommendations on how to minimise and eliminate these hazards.
 We have a tree surgery team in-house, so if further work is required, we can take of that too.
 Nice!